 You must use the javax.rmi.PortableRemoteObject.narrow() method in any situation where you would normally cast an object to a specific class type.
 A CORBA client may return an object that does not implement your remote interface; the narrow method is provided by your orb to convert the object so that it implements your remote interface.
-For example, the client code responsible for looking up the EJBean home and casting the result to the Home object must be modified to use the javax.rmi.PortableRemoteObject.narrow() as shown below:
+For example, the client code responsible for looking up the EJBean home and casting the result to the Home object must be modified to use the javax.rmi.PortableRemoteObject.narrow() as shown in Example 8-2.

-Example 7-2 Performing a lookup
+Example 8-2 Performing a lookup

 '''

+.

+.

+.

+/

 RMI/IIOP clients should use this narrow function

+/

 private Object narrow(Object ref, Class c) {

 return PortableRemoteObject.narrow(ref, c);

+}

+/

+Lookup the EJBs home in the JNDI tree

 '''

 '''

-Lookup the EJBs home in the JNDI tree
+/

 private TraderHome lookupHome()

 throws NamingException

+{

 // Lookup the beans home using JNDI

 Context ctx = getInitialContext();

-trv {
+try {

 Object home = ctx.lookup(JNDI_NAME);

 return (TraderHome) narrow(home, TraderHome.class);

 } catch (NamingException ne) {

 log("The client was unable to lookup the EJBHome.
 Please

 make sure ");

 log("that you have deployed the ejb with the JNDI name

 "+JNDI_NAME+" on the WebLogic server at "+url);

-throw ne;
+throw ne:

 }

 }

 /

-^{\star} Using a Properties object will work on JDK130
+Using a Properties object will work on JDK130

 and higher clients

+/

 private Context getInitialContext() throws NamingException {

 try {

 // Get an InitialContext

 Properties h = new Properties();

 h.put(Context.INITIAL_CONTEXT_FACTORY,

 "com.sun.jndi.cosnaming.CNCtxFactory");

 h.put(Context.PROVIDER_URL, url);

 return new InitialContext(h);

 } catch (NamingException ne) {

 log("We were unable to get a connection to the WebLogic

 server at "+url);

 log("Please make sure that the server is running.");

 throw ne;

 }

 }

 '''